sapireli/AirPrint_Bridge/README.md

 ## 📜 Trademark Attribution

-"AirPrint, iPhone, iPad, Mac, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
+AirPrint, iPhone, iPad, Mac, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
 Bonjour is a trademark of Apple Inc. Other trademarks and trade names may be used in this project to refer to entities claiming the marks and names of their respective products.
-Use of these trademarks does not imply any affiliation with or endorsement by their respective owners."
+Use of these trademarks does not imply any affiliation with or endorsement by their respective owners.

 ---
 ## 🔍 SEO Keywords